 The Two-Finger scrolling feature works in most scrollable windows and allows you to scroll horizontally and vertically.
-Place two fingers, slightly separated, on the pad surface and slide both fingers in the direction required (in a straight continuous motion).
+Tap the pad surface and slide both fingers in the direction required (vertically or horizontally as long as the option is selected).